 Mandeq Adowo Mohamed

-Because she comes from an impoverished society, education is never prioritized, but because she has seen the value and the limitlessness of education, she wants more and more girls to embrace it.
-She belongs to a group called Wajir Enforcement Educational Group where they give talks and mentor young girls on education and life’s opportunities and challenges in general.
+Having seen the value and the limitlessness of education, Mandeq hopes to change the tune of her society and empower as many girls as she can.
+She belongs to a group called Wajir Enforcement Educational Group that give talks and mentors young girls on education and life issues.

 “This group is a powerful forum in that the lives of young girls are positively transformed by encouraging them to change their perception on education and life in general,” she offers.